 Groundwork West Midlands (GWWM) works with our Age of Experience group

-As a charity, Groundwork West Midlands works alongside local communities, public bodies, private companies and other voluntary sector organisations to support local communities.
+Groundwork West Midlands (GWWM) is a charity that works alongside local communities, public bodies, private companies and other voluntary sector organisations to support local communities.

 CFE Research carries out local evaluation of Ageing Better in Birmingham